Presheaf automata: Regular languages over d-categories

+and thus $\coprod_{U}\coprod_{V}X(U,V)$ has finite type as a finite coproduct of automata having finite type.
+Thus $L$ is regular. \end{proof}

 \begin{df} A presheaf is \emph{finite} if its category of elements is.
-An automaton is \emph{finite} if its underlying presheaf is finite and has finitely many start and accept cells. \end{df} Finiteness is not functorial: it depends on the natural equivalence class of the underlying category.
-Under some assumptions on the underlying category $\cC$, finite and finite-type automata coincide.
+An automaton is \emph{finite} if its underlying presheaf is finite (this implies that it has finitely many start and accept cells). \end{df}

+Finiteness is not functorial, because a natural equivalences between d-categories need not preserve finiteness.
+Under suitable assumptions on the index category $\cC$, finite and finite-type automata coincide.

-\begin{lem} Suppose every representable $\cC$-presheaf is finite.
-Then a $\cC$-presheaf is finite if and only if it is finitely generated.
-A $\cC$-automaton is therefore finite if and only if it has finite type. \end{lem}
+\begin{lem} Suppose all representable $\cC$-presheaves are finite.
+Then \begin{enumerate} \item a $\cC$-presheaf is finite if and only if it is finitely generated; \item a $\cC$-automaton is finite if and only if it has finite type. \end{enumerate}